FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 model fit to each photoperiod (4 h, 8 h, 12 h, 16 h) and pooled photoperiod growth data for each combination of strain and [O~2~].
-Photoperiod growth data that showed complete growth inhibition for each combination of strain, [O~2~] and imposed spectral waveband were omitted from the pooled photoperiod model.
+Photoperiod growth data that showed complete growth inhibition for each combination of strain, [O~2~] and actinic spectral waveband were omitted from the pooled photoperiod model.
 Statistical differences were determined at p \< 0.05.